Deformations of Dimer Models

-The mutation of polygons, which makes a given lattice polygon another one, is an important operation to understand mirror partners for $2$-dimensional Fano manifolds, and the mutation equivalent polygons give the $\QQ$-Gorenstein deformation equivalent toric varieties.
-On the other hand, for a dimer model, which is a bipartite graph described on the real two-torus, we assign the lattice polygon called the perfect matching polygon.
-It is known that for each lattice polygon $P$ there exist dimer models such that they give $P$ as the perfect matching polygon and satisfy the consistency condition.
-Moreover, a dimer model has rich information regarding toric geometry associated to the perfect matching polygon.
-In this paper, we introduce the operations, which we call the deformations of consistent dimer models, and show that the deformations of consistent dimer models induce the mutations of the associated perfect matching polygons.
+\Abstract{The combinatorial mutation of polygons, which transforms a given lattice po\-ly\-gon into another one, is an important operation to understand mirror partners for two-dimensional Fano manifolds, and the mutation-equivalent polygons give ${\mathbb Q}$-Gorenstein deformation-equivalent toric varieties.
+On the other hand, for a dimer model, which is a~bipartite graph described on the real two-torus, one can assign a lattice polygon called the perfect matching polygon.
+It is known that for each lattice polygon $P$ there exists a dimer model having $P$ as the perfect matching polygon and satisfying certain consistency conditions.
+Moreover, a dimer model has rich information regarding toric geometry associated with the perfect matching polygon.
+In this paper, we introduce a set of operations which we call deformations of consistent dimer models, and show that the deformations of consistent dimer models realize the combinatorial mutations of the associated perfect matching polygons.}